 The number of morph-biased genes was highest for gonadic tissues, with 1170, 375 and 130 genes being specific of gonads of males, sexual females or parthenogenetic females, respectively.
 This observation likely reflects the highly morph-specific functions of gonads: the production of sperm in males, of yolky eggs in sexual females and of embryos in viviparous parthenogenetic females (Michalik et al. 2013).
 In other species, testis also stands out as the tissue showing the most specific gene expression patterns (Meiklejohn and Presgraves 2012; Uhlén et al. 2015).
 Many genes also showed preferential expression in male heads (202), against 23 and 93 for sexual and parthenogenetic female heads, respectively.
 This could reflect sensorial and/or behavioral differences between males and females: males have to actively search for females and initiate mating, while females spend most of their time in feeding.
 Legs showed a low number of morph-biased genes, most of which were overexpressed in sexual females (45 genes, against 32 for males and 2 for parthenogenetic females).
 This result may reflect the existence of specific organs on sexual female tibias (scent plaques), which are responsible for the secretion and release of sex pheromones (Murano et al. 2018).
+Overall, the degree of sex-biased expression varied with the degree of specialization of each tissue in sexual functions.
+Whether this suggests that sexual antagonism is stronger in such highly sexually dimorphic tissue than in tissues with more similar function in both sexes remains an open question, as causal demonstration of the link between sex-biased expression and sex-specific fitness is challenging (Mank 2017).

 Interestingly, the strong enrichment of the X with male-biased genes is similar across tissues (ranging from 54% to 73%).
 This result strikingly contrasts with Drosophila, where male-biased genes from different tissues show opposing patterns: male-biased genes in brains are strongly enriched on the X, while there is either no departure from random expectation or a paucity of male-biased genes on the X for the other tissues (Huylmans and Parsch 2015).
 These differences were interpreted as resulting from the interplay between dosage compensation (the brain could be more sensible to gene dose, and thus would require a tighter dosage control) and sex-specific regulation of gene expression (Huylmans and Parsch 2015).
-In aphids, the consistent enrichment of the X with male-biased genes in different tissues suggests that similar evolutionary forces apply in reproductive and somatic tissues.
+In aphids, the consistent enrichment of the X with male-biased genes in different tissues suggests that similar evolutionary forces apply to solve SA conflicts in reproductive and somatic tissues.
 Under the hypothesis that sex-biased expression evolved in response to sexual conflicts, our results suggest that their attenuation occurs in all tissues.
-Our data also indicate that sexual conflicts occur in a wide range of tissues and not only in gonads.
-This pattern was observed by Innocenti and Morrow (2010), who found that transcripts showing signature of sexual antagonism in Drosophila were frequent in soma.
+Our data also indicate that - even if sexual conflicts could be more frequent in gonads (assuming that sex-biased genes reveal past or ongoing conflicts) - conflicts also occur in a wide range of somatic tissues.
+This pattern was also observed by Innocenti and Morrow (2010), who found that transcripts showing signature of sexual antagonism in Drosophila were frequent in soma.